Jazz in Schools

 RYAN CROSS: Ryan Cross is a name that is synonymous with professionalism and musical excellence.
 Born and raised in Seattle, Washington, Ryan moved to Los Angeles, California when he received a full scholarship to attend the University of Southern California where he studied under John Clayton.
 He graduated in 1999 with a Bachelor of Music in Jazz Studies.
 He has appeared and recorded on over 100 TV shows and movies to date, including Glee, Friends, ER, The West Wing, Studio 60, Cold Case, Along Came Polly and Poseidon.
 He has also graced the recording studio and stage with Beyoncé, Rihanna, Stevie Wonder, Arturo Sandoval, Jill Scott, John Legend, Gladys Knight, Chaka Khan.
 Ryan produces live shows weekly at the world renown The Peppermint Club, Blind Dragon and The Sofitel Hotel where he features the world’s top jazz musicians and vocalists.
 For several years, he has maintained a strong relationship with the The Los Angeles Jazz Society and has gone out to many schools in the Los Angeles’ Unified School District to spark the interest of children to play music.
 Most recently, Ryan won a Grammy Award with his participation on Beyoncé’s album Lemonade.

-Charles Owens: Known as a consummate musician’s musician, Charles Owens has worked with Gerald Wilson, Miles Davis Duke Ellington and Buddy rich among others.
+CHARLES OWENS: Known as a consummate musician’s musician, Charles Owens has worked with Gerald Wilson, Miles Davis Duke Ellington and Buddy rich among others.
 He is a master woodwind musician who maintains professional proficiency on tenor, alto, soprano and baritone saxophones, clarinet, flute, oboe, bassoon and English horn.
 His skilled musicianship and rare ability to produce original sounds on all of these instruments places him in demand as a jazz artist of international repute.
 Owens is well-known as a teacher who is busy as a faculty member of UC Irvine.
 He says his greatest passion is teaching young people.

 RANDALL WILLIS: Saxophonist, composer, producer, music educator and Owner of Reidell Records.
 Randall has been involved in Jazz, R & B, Hip Hop and several other genres of music for a little over three decades.